Relational database: History

-The term "relational database" was first defined by E. F. Codd at IBM in 1970.
-Codd introduced the term in his research paper "A Relational Model of Data for Large Shared Data Banks".

-In this paper and later papers, he defined what he meant by "relational".
+The concept of relational database was defined by E. F. Codd at IBM in 1970.
+Codd introduced the term relational in his research paper "A Relational Model of Data for Large Shared Data Banks".
+In this paper and later papers, he defined what he meant by relation.
 One well-known definition of what constitutes a relational database system is composed of Codd's 12 rules.

 However, no commercial implementations of the relational model conform to all of Codd's rules, so the term has gradually come to describe a broader class of database systems, which at a minimum: